dkallen78/ESP32-CYD-for-beginners/example-programs/BB_SPI_LED/08-hello-buttons/README.md

 };
 ```

 Drop that bad boy somewhere in the global namespace and let's get to using it.
-As for the two instance of our new struct, we can either put them in the global scope or we can put them in our `loop()` function.
+As for the two instances of our new struct, we can either put them in the global scope or we can put them in our `loop()` function.
 This might not be the best solution, but I'm going to drop them into the global scope just for simplicity's sake.

 ```C++
 Button show(4, 4, 156, 88);